jianwshen/GettingAndCleaningData/README.md

 1. Create a new data frame from subjectDF, activityDF, and meanDF with descriptive column names;

-2. Write the new data frame to a file as SubActivityAverage.txt.
+2. Write the new data frame to a file.
+The file name is SubActivityAverage.txt.

 newDF <- cbind(subjectDF, activityDF, meanDF)

 write.table(newDF, file = "SubActivityAverage.txt",
 append = FALSE, sep = " ", na = "NA", dec = ".",
 row.names = FALSE, col.names = TRUE)

+Notes:
+1. The R program can be downloaded from the github.
+The file name is run_analysis.R.
+2. In order to run the R program, a sub folder called "data" is needed to keep all data files from the project zip file.